kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

     ```
     Copy the `TXT_VALUE`.

-4. Open a new console and set the environment variables from the [Environment variables](#Environment-variables) step.
+4. Open a new console and set the environment variables from the [Environment variables](#Environment-variables) section.
 Export the `TXT_VALUE`.

     ```
     export TXT_VALUE={YOUR_TXT_VALUE}